Scholar of the Smithsonian’s Lemelson Center for the Study of Invention and Innovation

 Key points that you’ll learn from this interview:

-- The danger with relying too much on automated resume scans.
+- The danger of relying too much on automated resume scans.

 - What to watch out for with the “tyranny of metrics” and how to counter it.